Ultiva Side Effects

 Generic Name: remifentanil

-Note: This document contains side effect information about remifentanil.
-Some of the dosage forms listed on this page may not apply to the brand name Ultiva.
+Note: This page contains side effects data for the generic drug remifentanil.
+It is possible that some of the dosage forms included below may not apply to the brand name Ultiva.

 For the Consumer

 As well as its needed effects, remifentanil (the active ingredient contained in Ultiva) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking remifentanil, check with your doctor or nurse immediately:More common

 - chest pain or discomfort